animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 She wanted to do a PhD, but wasn’t allowed to, despite being a hard worker and good student.

 She continued, "Yes, bad it was.
 Anti-semitism, Jewish people don’t openly keep their traditions there, they’re embarrassed, they don’t get good jobs/positions, they don’t enroll.
 They reduced my hours.
 Uzbeks they gave many.
 I was professor teaching at music college.
 I had to stop working there.
 I dropped out in 1998.
 They reduced my hours, and not just me, but other Jewish people."
 My uncle found her a temporary job for an American firm, that had been offered to him, where she did indexing, tabulating, and auditing, that paid many times more, but she had a master’s degree in Music Theory and was a professor at a music college, who was loved by her students.

-The interview ended with one more interrogation:

-"Your form said you have kids.
-Where are they?"

-She had spent the whole day at the Embassy, from early morning to night.
-"I left them with relatives.
-I cannot bring them here.
-They would be suffering here.
-My youngest is 3.
-It would be torture for them here, without food, without sleep."

-"A lot of people bring their children here.
-They think that showing children to us will gain them sympathy, and pity."

-"I thought I didn’t have to bring them, the documentation said we didn’t."

-"Yes yes, you’re right, you didn’t have to and it’s good you didn’t."

 We flew to Rochester, New York, immigrating officially as Jewish refugees.
 More than half a year passed since the Embassy interview.
 I was 3 and two thirds, and am told I was crying on the plane.
 The Uzbek government mistranslated my name, legally, like on legal record, as "Semen," which we didn't yet know the meaning of, the story around which won't be elaborated on for many more chapters, not until [Part 5](4-Faith.md), except a short reference regarding my grandpa's name change in ["When my grandma died"](#when-my-grandma-died) in Part 3.
 My mom found a low-paying piano teaching job, and got an associate's degree at a community college in Computer Information Systems, hoping to earn more money.
 Later, she worked two jobs, as a piano teacher giving individual lessons for a piano studio, and tutoring students at MCC, the community college she got her associate’s degree from.
 She was a part-time computer tutor there in two different labs.
 My mom's students loved her, both in Uzbekistan at the music college where she taught and here.
 She actually taught me how to program when I took my first-ever computer science class, at the University of Rochester, since the professor wasn’t good.
 In fact, he was really bad.
 She taught me, through quick intuition, object-oriented programming, and helped me with projects and labs in Java.